What Is Marketing Attribution and How to Use It for Your Business

 Improving the targeting strategy: Attribution models don’t just tell you which campaigns are high converting; they also give you insights into which users are affected by those campaigns.
 This information is invaluable when it comes to segmenting your market and creating highly targeted content that resonates with your audience.

 Adapting to consumer needs: Tracking top sources of traffic helps you adjust your offering to cater to the needs of prospective customers.
-For example, if there’s an ad campaign for a new product feature that draws lots of traffic, this may be a sign to build upon that feature in your product.
+For example, if there’s an ad campaign for a new product feature that drives a lot of website traffic, this may be a sign to build upon that feature in your product.

 Increasing your ROI: By allowing you to optimize your creatives, appropriately allocate your marketing spend and strategically target your audience, marketing attribution ultimately leads to increased marketing ROI.